TheoBr/lowcard/README.md

 - https://github.com/tleunen/babel-plugin-module-resolver/
   - Seriously wish I got to this, some of these import paths are a mess
   - Doesn't play nice with CRA though :( +10 points to Snowpack
+- Animations
+  - I usually animate element creation/removal but wanted to focus on maximizing functionality
 - Better feedback on copy and remove successful
   - Toast notification or something
 - Mocked 'login'/account creation